l0w0l-Y/algorithms-and-data-structures-course/Task1/README.en-us.md

 * starting the report from the first one, create a procedure for deleting each k-th (the value is set by the user), closing the circle after each deletion.
 Set Last Remaining Member;
 * two groups playing decide to unite.
 Build a new list from two existing ones;
 * build two lists from the list of participants, consisting of men and women, respectively;

+`The solution includes tests for each item of the problem.`